 Exploring new technologies at ITHAKA

 ITHAKA offers a portfolio of nonprofit services, including JSTOR, Portico, and Constellate, aligned around a shared mission to improve access to knowledge globally as affordably and sustainably as possible.
 Technology is central to achieving this goal.
-Through Ithaka S+R’s research, insights from Constellate’s text analysis experts, and ongoing enhancements to JSTOR’s research and learning tools, we are actively exploring the use of generative AI and other emerging technologies to advance education and scholarship.
+Through Ithaka S+R’s research, insights from Constellate’s text analysis experts, and ongoing enhancements to JSTOR’s research and learning tools, we are actively exploring the use of AI and other emerging technologies to advance education and scholarship.

-Approaching generative AI together
+Approaching AI and advanced technologies together

 JSTOR and ITHAKA’s founding president, Kevin Guthrie, shares his thoughts about our mission-driven approach to deploying new technologies to improve the learning and research experience for JSTOR users.